paezha/Accessibility-Food-Banks-Hamilton/README.md

 al. 2010; Vanderlee and L’Abbé 2017; Widener 2018).
 However, while there is a wealth of literature that has examined the topic of geographic accessibility to healthy food through the “food desert” concept, there has been little research into accessibility to food banks.
-Although previous work has explored differences in *accessing* food banks, such as how some households utilize food banks over short periods of time while others regularly utilize food banks as longer-term resource (e.g., Enns et al. 2020), we are not aware of any research that has focused on the geographic component of accessibility.
+Previous work has explored differences in *accessing* food banks, such as how some households utilize food banks over short periods of time while others regularly utilize food banks as longer-term resource (e.g., Enns et al.
+2020).
+In addition, transportation and locational considerations have been raised as key issues in food bank accessibility in previous qualitative research (Smith-Carrier et al. 2017).
+However, we are not aware of any research that has focused on estimating or capturing this geographic component of accessibility.

 The study of place-based geographic accessibility is concerned with capturing the potential to reach destinations of value using the